The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we conduct a comprehensive numerical study based on both synthetic and real datasets.
-We find that (1) random forests are quite robust and the performance does not vary much for underlying DCMs with different levels of complexity.
-In particular, random forests only underperform the correctly specified parametric models by a small margin and do not overfit; (2) the standard error of random forests are small compared to other estimation procedures; (3) random forests benefit tremendously from increasing sample size compared to other DCMs; (4) the computation time of random forests almost does not scale with the size of the training data; (5) random forests have a robust performance even if the training set only includes less than $1/30$ of all available assortments; (6) random forests handle training data with nonstandard format reasonably well, such as aggregated data and price information (see Section~\ref{sec:aggregate-choice} and~\ref{sec:price} for more details) which cannot be handled easily by other frameworks.
+{\revise We conduct a comprehensive numerical study based on both synthetic and real datasets.
+We find that (1) random forests are quite robust and the performance is stable for different underlying DCMs varying in complexity.
+In particular, random forests only underperform the correctly specified parametric models by a small margin and do not overfit; (2) the standard error of random forests is small compared to other estimation procedures; (3) random forests scale well to hundreds of products without requiring excessively large training samples; (4) random forests benefit tremendously from increasing sample size compared to other DCMs; (5) the computation time of random forests almost does not scale with the size of the training data; (6) random forests have a robust performance even if the training set only includes less than $1/30$ of all available assortments; (7) random forests handle training data with nonstandard format reasonably well, such as price information and aggregated data (see Section~\ref{sec:price} and Appendix~\ref{sec:aggregate-choice} and for more details), which cannot be handled easily by other frameworks.}

-We compare the estimation results of random forests with the MNL model \citep{train2009discrete} and the Markov chain model \citep{blanchet2016markov}\footnote{The MNL model is estimated using the maximum likelihood estimator.
+For the experiments, we compare the estimation results of random forests with the MNL model, the Markov chain model \citep{blanchet2016markov}, and the decision forest \citep{chen2019decision}\footnote{The MNL model is estimated using the maximum likelihood estimator.
 The Markov chain model is estimated using the EM algorithm, the same as the implementation in \citet{csimcsek2018expectation}.
-The random forest is estimated using the Python package ``scikit-learn''.} for both synthetic and real datasets.
-We choose the MNL and the Markov Chain models as benchmarks because the MNL model is one of the most widely used DCM and the Markov chain model has been shown \citep{berbeglia2018comparative} to have an outstanding empirical performance compared to MNL, the nested logit, the mixed logit, and rank-based DCM.
-Notice that the actual DCM generating the training data is not necessarily one of the three models mentioned above.
+The random forest is estimated using the Python package ``scikit-learn''.}.
+We mainly choose the MNL and the Markov Chain models as benchmarks because the MNL model is one of the most widely used DCM and the Markov chain model has been shown \citep{berbeglia2022comparative} to have outstanding empirical performance compared to MNL, the nested logit, the mixed logit, and rank-based DCMs.
+For the decision forest, our implementation is based on the code repository of \cite{chen2019decision} on GitHub.